LLNL/mphys-surrogate-model/results/Optuna/Box Dataset/Notes.md

 the overall results are worse, they're subjectively pretty close.
 I think this shows that one can do a second order polynomial SINDy and still do a decent job.
 I think it is still worth playing with regularization.

+More consistent Optuna trials are in the ERF dataset folder